kylarosevillegas/Phenylketonuria-PAH-Bioinformatics/README.md

 **Ensembl Gene ID:** ENSG00000171759

 PAH expression is detectable across the hepatocyte cells in the selected dataset.
 The expression is not limited to a single visible cluster, although the level of expression varies among individual cells.

+## 6. Expression Plot

+**Selected cell type:** Periportal Hepatocyte

+**Gene:** PAH (ENSG00000171759)

+**Total cells:** 86,306

+**PAH-expressing cells:** 69,547 (81%)

+**Average PAH expression:** 5.38

+PAH expression was detected in 81% of the Periportal Hepatocyte cells, with an average expression of 5.38.
+The dot plot provides a quantitative view of PAH expression and the proportion of cells expressing PAH within the selected cell type.